 In France, motorways are tolled.
 You can calculate the toll price at this link.

 Petrol and diesel prices vary from country to country.
-For current fuel prices, please follow this link.
+The current fuel prices can be found at this link.

 Parking in Paris

-On-street parking in Paris is paid from Monday to Saturday between 9:00 and 20:00.
+On-street parking in Paris is usually paid from Monday to Saturday between 9:00 AM and 8:00 PM (09:00-20:00).
 Parking is free on Sundays and at night.
 You can also park for free on selected streets on certain public holidays – the parking meters are marked with a yellow sticker.
-Free parking spaces are available near Bois de Vincennes and Bois de Bolougne.
+Free parking spaces are available near Bois de Vincennes and Bois de Boulogne.

 How do you pay for parking?
 You have 3 options:

-The parking ticket is then placed visibly behind the windscreen, as in our car.
-Street parking is limited to 2 hours.
+The parking ticket is then placed visibly behind the windscreen.
+Street parking is usually limited to 2 hours.

 The other parking option in Paris is the underground garages, which are open 24 hours a day.
 Garages marked with a white “P” on a blue background are also for motorcycles.
 Security is provided by guards and cameras.